HP OmniBook Ultra Flip 14 (2024) Laptop Review

 2.3 hrs

-We performed the web browsing and video playback tests using the default Balanced mode, and the gaming test using the Performance mode, as it's more representative of real-world usage.
+We performed the web browsing and video playback tests using the default Balanced mode and the gaming test using the Performance mode, which is more representative of real-world usage.
+If you want a similar laptop with a longer battery life, check out the Apple MacBook Air 13 (M4, 2025).

 5.1